MiniXC/typst-projects/thesis/chapters/02_factors.typ

 Algorithmic codecs like MP3 and Opus rely on psychoacoustic models @brandenburg_mp3_1999.
 These models exploit the limitations of human auditory perception, such as frequency masking (a loud sound making a quieter, nearby frequency inaudible) and temporal masking (a sound being masked by another that occurs just before or after).
 By identifying and removing these perceptually masked components of the signal $S$, these codecs can significantly reduce file size while maintaining high perceived quality.
 Opus, in particular, has become a standard for real-time interactive applications like video conferencing due to its low latency and high efficiency across a wide range of bitrates @valin_opus_2012.

+// be careful about r (is it reductive only)

 More recently, a new class of learned or neural audio codecs has emerged, which use deep learning to achieve unprecedented compression.
 These models, such as EnCodec @defossez_encodec_2023 and DAC @kumar_dac_2023, typically employ an autoencoder architecture.
 An encoder network applies a transformation $r$ to the raw waveform $S$ to create a compact, quantised latent representation $r(S)$, and a decoder network $f_theta$ reconstructs the audio from this representation to produce a synthetic signal $Syn = f_theta (r(S))$.
 By training end-to-end to minimise the reconstruction error between $S$ and $Syn$ (often using losses like L1 or perceptual metrics), these models learn to preserve the most perceptually salient information, achieving quality comparable or superior to algorithmic codecs at significantly lower bitrates.
 For example, EnCodec uses residual vector quantization—a technique that iteratively quantizes residuals from previous layers to build a hierarchical codebook—to create a hierarchical representation that can be streamed in real-time @defossez_encodec_2023, while DAC demonstrates high-fidelity reconstruction for general audio at bitrates as low as 1.5 kbps @kumar_dac_2023.
 Neural codecs can be semantic (focusing on content) or acoustic (focusing on fidelity), with acoustic ones often preferred for TTS.

 The discrete tokens $r(S)$ produced by these neural codecs constitute a powerful, reconstructible representation of the speech signal.
 Unlike self-supervised representations, which are optimised for downstream discriminative tasks, the goal of a codec's representation is faithful reconstruction.
 This property has made neural codec tokens a popular target for modern generative models.
 Instead of predicting complex spectrograms or waveforms directly, many state-of-the-art systems now generate these discrete audio tokens, which are then converted to a waveform $Syn$ using a pre-trained neural codec decoder $f_theta$ @wang_valle_2023@borsos_soundstorm_2023.
 This approach simplifies the generation task and has led to significant advances in the quality and controllability of synthetic speech.
 It can be applied to audio in general or speech alone @wu_codecsuperb_2024.

 #comic.comic((80mm, 40mm), "neural codec (enc-dec)", orange) <fig_codec_process>

+// add section on input representations (meaning/context, text, stress-marked phonemes)